22 Adelaide St W, Suite 3400, Bay Adelaide Centre, East Tower, Toronto, ON

 Year called to bar: 1995 (ON)

 Subrata Bhattacharjee is a partner at BLG, National co-Chair of the Competition and Foreign Investment Review Group, and National Business Leader of the Corporate Commercial Group.
-He practises in competition/antitrust law, foreign investment law, and regulatory litigation, including cartel defence, quasi-criminal, and constitutional matters.
-He also has extensive foreign investment practice, and advises non-Canadian investors on Canadian foreign investment issues under the Investment Canada Act and other federal policies/legislation.
-Subrata is an officer of the ABA Section of Antitrust Law and former member of Council; Chair of the Canadian Chamber of Commerce Competition Law & Policy Committee; and non-governmental advisor of the International Competition Network.
+He practices competition/antitrust law and foreign investment law and also provides strategic Canadian regulatory advice to major global clients, particularly in the technology and media sectors.
+Subrata has served as an officer of the ABA Section of Antitrust Law and as a member of Council and has held other leadership positions in the ABA, CBA, and other entities.
+Appointed non-governmental advisor of the International Competition Network by the Competition Bureau.
 Routinely ranked by major domestic and international directories as one of Canada’s leading competition lawyers.
 He obtained his LLB from Dalhousie University and was a Fox Scholar at Middle Temple, UK.

 Capital Power Corporation completed its acquisition of Goreway Power Station Holdings Inc., which owns the Goreway Power Station, from JERA Co., Inc. (JERA) and Toyota Tsusho Corporation for a total of $977 million.